South Beach Diet Plan (PDF and PRINTABLE)

 - Tomato juice or vegetable juice

-- All vinegars, with balsamic (limited to 1 tbsp)
+- All vinegar, with balsamic (limited to 1 tbsp)

 - Light coconut milk, limited 1/4 cup (59 ml)

-- Cream, whole milk or half and half. (limited to 1 tbsp)
+- Cream, whole milk, or half and a half (limited to 1 tbsp)

 Foods to avoid (Phase 1)